Viewbank College: History

-Viewbank College was founded on the site of Rosanna East High School in 1994, the result of a merger between it and Banyule High School.
+Viewbank College was founded on the site of Rosanna East High School in 1994, the result of a merger between it and Rosanna.

 The two original schools serviced the surrounding area, predominantly enrolling students situated in the City of Heidelberg (now known as the City of Banyule).
 Banyule High School commenced in 1961 and by 1970 its student population had swelled to over 900.
 As a result, Rosanna East High School was started in 1970 to reduce the pressure on Banyule High School.
 It began operating in the grounds of Rosanna Golf Links Primary School but the following year, with the completion of the construction of new buildings at the Warren Road site, the school moved to its permanent location in Viewbank.
 With decreasing enrolments in both schools, in 1993 talks were held in consideration of a merger.
 By January 1994, Viewbank College as a school had begun.
 On 6 November 1996, an official opening was conducted by the Honourable Richard McGarvie, the Governor of Victoria at the time.

 The school continues to operate from the Warren Road site and retains ownership over the Banyule Theatre (previously part of Banyule High School) with the remaining land sold off for residential development.
 The school is predicted to have more than 2,000 students by 2022.
 The theatre is now used for teaching and performance.

 In 2019, sketch Comedy group Aunty Donna filmed a 16-part webseries entitled Glennridge Secondary College at Viewbank College, with funding and support from Screen Australia.
 It was released on YouTube weekly from 20 February 2019.

+During the 2025 Generations in Jazz festival, Viewbank College's Ellington Band performed in Division One and placed third in Australia (first in Victoria and highest performing public school in Australia).
+Notably, Jun Lee was awarded the Division One Superband Trumpet 1 part as a result of performing well in Gordon Goodwin's Kidding on the Square.
+Patrick Mehan and Patrick Broadbent's Billy Joel Medley arrangement contributed to the success that Ellington Band saw.

+Following Sharon Grime's retirement at the end of 2025, the college is currently led by acting principal Ian Van Schie.